apache/pekko/CONTRIBUTING.md

 #### Java style

-Akka uses [the sbt Java Formatter plugin](https://github.com/sbt/sbt-java-formatter) to format Java sources.
+Pekko uses [the sbt Java Formatter plugin](https://github.com/sbt/sbt-java-formatter) to format Java sources.

 PR validation includes checking that the Java sources are formatted and will fail if they are not.

 #### Code discipline opt out

-In addition to formatting, the Akka build enforces code discipline through a set of compiler flags.
+In addition to formatting, the Pekko build enforces code discipline through a set of compiler flags.
 While exploring ideas, the discipline may be more of a hindrance than a help.
 Therefore, it is possible to disable it by setting the system property `akka.no.discipline` to any non-empty string value when starting up sbt:

 ```shell